 - i.
 The executive of the Local Government Commitee ('LGC') shall prepare a timetable for the selection procedure.
-All timetables and/or any variance to any of the selection procedures must be approved by the RD(GS) or other national officer as determined by the General Secretary on behalf of the NEC.
-Amendments to the timetable, including any meetings rescheduled for whatever reason, must also be approved by the RD(GS). - ii.
+All timetables and/or any variance to any of the selection procedures must be approved by the RD or other national officer as determined by the General Secretary on behalf of the NEC.
+Amendments to the timetable, including any meetings rescheduled for whatever reason, must also be approved by the RD. - ii.
 The timetable should be set so that, as far as possible, candidates are selected six months in advance of the election (12 months where the council elects on a two or four yearly cycle). - iii.
-The timetable should identify various stages as follows: - a. invitation for nominations to the panel of approved candidates - b. initial closing date for receipt of nominations - c. proposed interviewing procedure for those who require an interview - d. date of LGC to decide on endorsement of initial applications - e. submission of initial list of approved nominees ('the panel') to CLPs and ward selection committees - f. the agreed order for selection meetings (i.e. first priority to Labour seats, second to winnable seats and last to other seats)
+The timetable should identify various stages as follows: - a. invitation for nominations to the panel of approved candidates - b. initial closing date for receipt of nominations - c. proposed interviewing procedure for those who require an interview - d. date of LGC to decide on endorsement of initial applications - e. submission of initial list of approved nominees ('the panel') to CLPs and ward selection committees - f. the agreed order for selection meetings

+(i.e. first priority to Labour seats, second to winnable seats and last to other seats)

 - g. date for reopening of endorsement procedure, where this is appropriate - h. final date for completion of selections. - iv.
 The panel remains in existence following an election until a new panel is nominated and endorsed.
 The panel is therefore available for any by-elections in this period.
 This later date (iii.g above) is so that LGCs can plan for a period without new endorsements whilst high priority selections are taking place.
-The panel cannot be closed as such so all nominations must be dealt with at an appropriate time.
+The panel cannot be closed as such so all nominations must be dealt with at an appropriate time. - v.
+The format of meetings that form part of this timetable can be online, in person, or hybrid (on a pilot basis) with the permission of the RD.
+Throughout the period in which these procedures are in operation, the Governance and Legal Unit will consult with the NEC Disabled Members Representative to ensure that appropriate consideration is given to the accessibility of meetings, and that any concerns that may arise are dealt with promptly and effectively.